 An organisation who has a comprehensive understanding on how they process, transfer and store personal data, will understand the risks that exist within their estate but will also have the potential to capitalise on the competitive advantage of having a proactive approach to data privacy and expand their services into new areas both locally and internationally.

-Having a proactive approach to data privacy also means organisations are better placed to adapt to changes in technology (e.g. Cloud ISO27018 Cloud protection of Personally Identifiable Information (PII)) as well as major legal and regulatory changes such as the new General Data Protection Regulation (GDPR).
+Having a proactive approach also means organisations are better placed to adapt to changes in technology (e.g. Cloud ISO27018 Cloud protection of Personally Identifiable Information (PII)) as well as major legal and regulatory changes such as the new General Data Protection Regulation (GDPR).

 What is the GDPR?